p-alexander/lazyerrors/README.md

      }
 ```

- Or put them inside of your code with an anonymous function.
+ Or put Try/Catch inside of your code with an anonymous function.

 ```go
      var err error